Warren Gatland to become Lions head coach for third time

 The New Zealander will be in charge for the tour to South Africa.

-Warren Gatland has agreed to become head coach of the British and Irish Lions for the tour to South Africa in 2021, Press Association Sport understands.
+Warren Gatland has agreed to become head coach of the British and Irish Lions tour to South Africa in 2021, Press Association Sport understands.

-The Lions have moved swiftly to secure Gatland for a record third successive term, in the process ending the prospect of the Kiwi replacing Eddie Jones as England boss after the World Cup.
+The Lions have moved quickly to secure Gatland for a record third successive term, ending the prospect of the Kiwi replacing Eddie Jones as England boss after the World Cup.

 Although the contract has yet to be signed as Gatland is currently in New Zealand, a verbal agreement has been reached.

-It means Gatland will complete the set of Lions tour destinations following a series win against Australia in 2013 and 1-1 draw with New Zealand four years later.
+The appointment means he will complete the set of Lions tour destinations as head coach after overseeing a 2-1 series win against Australia in 2013 and 1-1 draw with New Zealand four years later.

+It continues an association with the elite of British and Irish rugby that dates back to 2009 when he served as forwards coach under Ian McGeechan.

+A savage but enthralling series against South Africa ended in a 2-1 defeat, but upon taking full command four years later he plotted the downfall of the Wallabies in what became the first successful tour since 1997.

 Advertising